VSTARprojects/Fake-News-Dectection/README.md

 # Fake-News-Dectection
-Classification of FakeNews using NLP Techniques and a StackedClassifer of Supervised Algorithms
+Classification of FakeNews using NLP Techniques and a StackedClassifer of Supervised Algorithms.